elsiehupp/wikiteam/README.md

   <details>
   <summary>macOS Dependencies</summary>

-  While macOS will have Python 3 preinstalled, if you are cloning `wikiteam3` rather than downloading it directly and you are using an older versions of macOS, you may need to install `git`.
+  While macOS will have Python 3 preinstalled, if you are cloning MediaWiki Scraper rather than downloading it directly and you are using an older versions of macOS, you may need to install `git`.

   If `git` is not preinstalled, however, macOS will prompt you to install it the first time you run the command.
 Therefore, to check whether you have `git` installed or to install `git`, simply run `git` (with no arguments) in Terminal: